ericholscher/ericholscher.com/site/blog/2013/sep/25/help-me-improve-documentation.rst

 Help me improve documentation
 =============================

+tl;dr: I have no job, help `fund me`_ to make the documentation world better.

 A year ago,
 I :doc:`asked </blog/2012/sep/20/help-fund-read-docs>` people to help cover the hosting costs of `Read the Docs`_.
 It was successful and the site has been funded ever since.